-In his research (described below), Bentley has focused on culture change from Neolithic to present.
+In his research, Bentley has focused on culture change from ancient to present.
 His new book (with Michael O’Brien) is The Acceleration of Cultural Change: From Ancestors to Algorithms (MIT Press, 2017).

-At UTK, Bentley aims to help Anthropology take advantage of new cutting-edge facilities and interdisciplinary possibilities in in Strong Hall, which Anthropology shares with Earth Sciences, Chemistry and Biology, as well as support the three areas of Departmental research and teaching - biological, cultural and archaeological anthropology.
+At UTK, Bentley aims to help Anthropology take advantage of new laboratory facilities and interdisciplinary possibilities in in Strong Hall, as well as support the three areas of Departmental research and teaching - biological, cultural and archaeological anthropology.

 Bentley’s research involves interdisciplinary analysis of culture change, past and present.
-This involves two main methodologies, one in analysis of isotopes in archaeological skeletal material, and the other in data-driven quantitative modeling of culture change.
+This involves two main methodologies, one in analysis of isotopes in archaeological skeletal material, and the other in computational social science.

 The isotopic analysis is used, on skeletons from Neolithic societies of Europe and Southeast Asia, to reveal patterns of kinship, inequality of land access, migration and cultural change.

-These two streams of research, comparing patterns of cultural change across thousands of years, are integrated Bentley’s new book (with Michael O’Brien), The Acceleration of Cultural Change: From Ancestors to Algorithms (MIT Press, 2017).
+These two streams of research, comparing patterns of cultural change across thousands of years, are integrated in The Acceleration of Cultural Change: From Ancestors to Algorithms (MIT Press, 2017).

 PhD.
 University of Wisconsin, Anthropology 2001.